Flag of Germany: Divided Germany (1949–1990)

-Proposed Designs
+Proposed designs

 While there were other suggestions for the new flag for West Germany, the final choice was between two designs, both using black-red-gold.
-The Social Democrats proposed the re-introduction of the old Weimar flag, while the conservative parties such as the CDU/CSU and the German Party proposed a suggestion by Josef Wirmer, a member of the Parlamentarischer Rat (parliamentary council) and future advisor of chancellor Konrad Adenauer.
+The Social Democrats proposed the re-introduction of the old Weimar flag, while the conservative parties such as the CDU/CSU and the German Party proposed a suggestion by Ernst Wirmer, a member of the Parlamentarischer Rat (parliamentary council) and future advisor of chancellor Konrad Adenauer.
 Wirmer suggested a variant of the 1944 "Resistance" flag (using the black-red-gold scheme in a Nordic Cross pattern) designed by his brother and 20 July co-conspirator Josef.
 The tricolour was ultimately selected, largely to illustrate the continuity between the Weimar Republic and this new German state.
 With the enactment of the (West) German constitution on 23 May 1949, the black-red-gold tricolour was readopted as the flag for the Federal Republic of Germany.

 In 1955, the inhabitants of the French-administered Saar Protectorate voted to join West Germany.
 Since its establishment as a separate French protectorate in 1947, the Saar had a white Nordic cross on a blue and red background as its flag.
 To demonstrate the commitment of the Saar to be a part of West Germany, a new flag was selected on 9 July 1956: the black-red-gold tricolour defaced with the new coat of arms, also proposed on this day.
 This flag came into force on 1 January 1957, upon the establishment of the Saarland as a state of West Germany.